sugs12/ISDM/isdm-project.md

 ### 12. **Competitive Advantages**

-Implementation of this new information system that will provide a range of competitive advantages for the current in-house call CMC operation.
+Implementation of this new information system that will provide a range of competitive advantages for the current in-house CMC operation.
 These competitive advantages include:

 -	Shorting the duration of inbound and outbound calls.
-The system will recommend a suitable RM who will know exactly what the customers’  needs and wants.
+The system will recommend suitable RMs whom will know exactly what the customers’ needs and wants.
 Thus, the conversation between the RMs and customers will be short and precise.

 -	Improve in providing customer service.
-The system will provide customers with options of to wait or be called back, by RMs so that customers will not have to wait too long to get connection to a RM.
+The system will inform customers the waiting and provide with option be called back.
+So that customer can decide to keep waiting or to be contacted by RMs later.

--	Increase contact accessibility for the customers.
-With the new system, RMs can work from remote location, so customers can contact beyond business operation hours.
+-	Increase accessibility for the customers.
+With the new system, RMs can work from remote locations, so customers can contact beyond business operation hours.

 -	Reducing business operation expenses.
-RMs can work remotely, business does not require office spaces and office equipment to operate.
-Thus, cost on business operation expenses will be reduced.
+Since, RMs can work remotely, business does not require office spaces and office equipment to operate.
+Thus, cost on business operation expenses will reduce.

--	Ease hiring the right employees.
-The system will assist business to hire employees that will match with their customer demographic.
-Also, employees can work remotely, jobs can be outsourced oversea.
+-	Makes recruiting the right staff easy.
+The system will assist business to identify employees that will match with their customer demographic and employees can work remotely, and jobs can be outsourced oversea.
+So the recruitment process can be more flexible and easy.

--	Increase business profit.
+-	Increase profit for company.
 Shorting the duration of calls will allow RMs response to more inbound calls and make more outbound calls.
-Thus, RMs will makes more holiday package sales and more profit will be made for the business.
+As the result, RMs will makes more holiday package sales and more profit will be generated for the business.

 -	Increase business values.
-The system will store and save customers’ information and thus, business will able to use the information to learn about their customers.
-So that, business can develop more effective marketing strategies, increase sales, and reduces costs.
+Improving customers’ satisfactory will increase their loyalty to company.
+Customers will talk to their families and friends about the service and holiday package.
+As the result, company will get more customers.

 Overall, the new information will increase business profit and productivity.
-However, there are requirements need to be considered for implementation of the new information system.
+However, there are requirements to be considered for implementation of the new information system.
 These requirements include:
 -	Setting up costs versus future profits.
-Costs for implementation of a new information system can be expensive.
-The costs involved in this case are setting up new systems, hiring new RMs, re-evaluating existing RMs’ skills, and training staffs on using the system.
+Costs for setting up new system, hiring new RMs, re-evaluating existing RMs’ skills, and training staffs can be expensive.

--	Customer relationships with the business.
-Less accessing points for customers can potentially weaken the relationship between customers and the business.
-There are customers still prefer to have face-to-face contact relationship.
+-	Weakening customer relationships with company.
+Since, company might need a smaller number of office spaces to operate, customers whom still prefer face-to-face contact, might find it will be inconvenient due to less accessing points.

 -	Miscommunication.
-Miscommunications are common issues of having conversations over the phone.
-There is no body language can be seen over the phone and often body language helps RMs to understand customers better and can engage with them positively
+Miscommunications are common problems of having conversations over the phone.
+There is no body language can be seen over the phone.
+So RMs might not able to understand customers and cannot engage with them positively

 -	Unexpected network outage and disasters.
 Customers will not able to contact RMs or accessing information urgently if there are network outage and disasters.